elvisburrniku/auto-korea/mobile/IPHONE_SETUP.md

-# iPhone Development Setup Guide for AutoMarket
+# iPhone Development Setup Guide for Auto Korea Kosova Import

-This guide will walk you through setting up your environment for native iOS development of the AutoMarket mobile app.
+This guide will walk you through setting up your environment for native iOS development of the Auto Korea Kosova Import mobile app.

 ## Prerequisites